Service Animal Policy

 It is recommended that a service animal wear some type of recognizable symbol identifying it as a service animal.
 However, there is no requirement for documentation to prove that the animal has had particular training or is a “certified” service animal.

 Registration of a Service Animal on Campus

 When practicable, a student or employee seeking to use a service animal is requested to notify the Office of Disability Services prior to bringing the animal on to College property.
-A service animal’s handler will be asked to complete a voluntary Service Animal Registration Form and an Acknowledgement of Responsibility This document shall be maintained confidentially by the College.
+A service animal’s handler will be asked to complete a voluntary Service Animal Registration Form and an Service Animal Handler Acknowledgement This document shall be maintained confidentially by the College.
 If the animal qualifies as a service animal, the handler will voluntarily agree to comply with this policy at all times while the animal is on College property.
 Members of the general public intending to visit the college with a service animal should notify the College’s Office of Disability Services in advance when practicable.
 Specific questions related to the use of service animals on College property can be directed to Sue Boissoneault, Dean of Disability Services via email at firstname.lastname@example.org or by phone at 508.678.2811 ext.
 2955

 Permissible Inquiries about a Service Animal